Lyric Poem Definition

 To share it a’, to share it a’.

 These are the first two stanzas of a famous lyric poem by Robert Burns.
-The very first line expresses deep emotions of the poet about his beloved.
-The musical quality of the poem turns it into lyrics which can be sung with some instruments.
+The very first line expresses the deep emotions of the poet about his beloved.
+The musical quality of the poem turns it into lyrics that can be sung with some instruments.
 The expression of feelings in the perfect metrical pattern with love as the subject matter makes it one of the best lyric poems.